amitxv/PC-Tuning/docs/post-install.md

 ## Manage Appx Packages (Windows 8+)

-- Download and open [AppxPackagesManager](https://github.com/amitxv/AppxPackagesManager) then remove everything that you do not need
+- Download and open [AppxPackagesManager](https://github.com/amitxv/AppxPackagesManager) then remove everything that you don't need (which may be everything)

 - Required packages for Microsoft Store: